thomasweekx1-sudo/Form-Corrector-for-Frozen-Shoulder-Rehabilitation/README.md

 ### Step 3 — The Three Exercises & Cheat Detection

 All three exercises use the same underlying **Record & Compare** logic.
 The therapist (or the patient on first use) performs one correct repetition in Record Mode.
 The device stores the arm's natural drift profile across the full range of motion.
 In Compare Mode, every subsequent repetition is measured against that stored profile.
-Only deviations that exceed the threshold — not the raw drift itself — trigger feedback.
+Only deviations that exceed the threshold, not the raw drift itself, trigger feedback.
 This means the device adapts to each individual patient's anatomy and natural movement pattern rather than enforcing a rigid, population-average "correct path."

 ---